GET A QUOTE: email@example.com 1-888-508-7375 M-F 8-5 PT

 Type: Rain / Snow

 Technology: An integrated optical rain gauge that automatically senses water hitting its outside surface and provides measurements based on the size and number of drops.
 Algorithms interpret this data and simulate the output of a tipping bucket rain gauge.

-Pros: The optical rain gauge has no moving parts associated with tipping bucket gauges.
+The optical rain gauge has no moving parts associated with tipping bucket gauges.
 It is mostly used in applications where rain accumulation accuracy is not critical.

-Applications: Best used for mobile and portable applications for general monitoring such as recording precipitation event and duration.
+Applications: Best used for mobile and portable applications for general monitoring such as recording rain event and duration.
 Application such as vehicle track testing, power transmission line monitoring, and aircraft testing.

-Weather Station: This sensor is available with the Magellan MX600 weather station with GPS, which is ideal for portable applications that also require rainfall measurements.
+Weather Station: This sensor is available with the Magellan MX600 weather station with GPS.

 If you are not sure which weather station model is best for your application, please contact us.